 For business format franchises

 It offers fair market compensation through a franchise agreement.
 The franchisor will provide the franchisee the rights to use and operate a business using their name and trademark.
-However, a franchise owner should strictly follow the company’s rules.
+However, business owners should strictly follow the company’s rules.

 On a final note, passive investments depend on the type of franchise you are going to invest in a certain area considering your target market.